Champagne Harvest 2012 is coming soon

 Champagne Tasting in Champagne

-The first is the Terroirs et Talents de Champagne and takes place in Epernay on Sunday 15th April at the Restaurant Au Théatre.
+The first is the Terroirs et Talents de Champagne and takes place in Epernay on Sunday 13th and 14th April at the Restaurant Au Théatre.
 In no particular order (!)
-Champagne producers taking part at this tasting are:
+Champagne producers taking part at this tasting will include:

 From La Montagne de Reims: